 Yes.
 Pursuant to the Marijuana Legalization Act passed in 2016, persons interested in making cannabis products in Maine must obtain marijuana manufacturing licenses.
-Note that under the Medical Use of Marijuana Act (MUMA), a medical cannabis dispensary licensee in Maine is authorized to manufacture medicinal marijuana for the use of qualified medical marijuana patients only.
+Note that under the Medical Use of Marijuana Act (MUMA), a licensed medical cannabis dispensary in Maine is authorized to manufacture medicinal marijuana for the use of qualified medical marijuana patients only.

 Maine does not require cannabis manufacturers to obtain cultivation licenses.
 The state issues cultivation licenses separately to qualifying persons or entities to authorize them to cultivate marijuana which may be sold to licensed marijuana manufacturers.
 Hence, a marijuana product manufacturer may purchase the required quantity of marijuana needed for its manufacturing process from a licensed cultivator or another manufacturing establishment holding a marijuana cultivator license.

 Although some states in the United States classify their marijuana manufacturing licenses based on the chemicals or extraction methods used in the manufacturing process, Maine makes no such distinction.
 The marijuana manufacturing license issued in the state permits a licensee to use mechanical extraction, infusion, potentially hazardous extraction methods, and inherently hazardous extraction methods in the marijuana manufacturing process, subject to the limitations outlined in the Administrative Rule for the Maine Adult Use Marijuana Program.